rwhogg/what-the-hex/README.md

 You'll need at least the following:

-* Python 3.7 or later (may work with 3.5 or 3.6, but untested.
-2.x definitely _won't_ work)
+* Python 3.7 or later
 * Pygame (and dependencies thereof, e.g. SDL)
 * Briefcase